chucheloff/JABA_BOOST/README.md

 - to execute you need Android device connected with ADB ( emulator or hardware device )
 - then run automated tests from any test/specs/*.js files with 'npx wdio wdio.conf.js --spec {name of your spec}' : in my examplle its 'npx wdio wdio.conf.js --spec boost'

+  Runs on the opened chat page where you need to send reminder to